How to spot and stop phone scams

-We frequently read about the dangers or perceived dangers of smartphones these days, whether it be from arthritis in our thumbs to walking into a tree as we browse through our Facebook feed but despite this the number one danger still remains actually receiving phone calls from would be scammers.
-It’s a shame that some unscrupulous people choose to use this route but when you think about the potential gains from just one phone call paying off then it’s no wonder conmen and scammers still rely on catching out innocent members of the public.
+It’s a shame that some unscrupulous people choose to use this route, but when you think about the potential gains from just one phone call paying off, then it’s no wonder conmen and scammers still rely on catching out innocent members of the public.

 Understanding the concept of a phone scam

 The simple way to explain a phone scam is to say that you are talking to a dishonest caller.
 They are people who state a situation that is actually not true.
-Common examples are people posing as employees of reputed companies when they are not; asking for personal information.
+Common examples are people posing as employees of reputed companies when they are not, asking for personal information.
 In some cases, they may manipulate the call receiver for money.
-Phone scams can be varying.
-They may come in the form of fake charities, phishing scams or debt collectors.
-The main objective, more often than not, is to obtain your personal information to get access to and steal your hard earned money.
-As is obvious, being a victim of a phone scam can be very stressful and tragic in many cases.
-Therefore, it is important to identify the signs in order to know when you are at risk of being scammed.

 Signs of a phone scam: